datastax/nodejs-driver/doc/upgrade-guide/README.md

 const client = new Client({ contactPoints, queryOptions: { isIdempotent: true }})
 ```

+Previously, a similar behaviour was available using `IdempotenceAwareRetryPolicy`, that is now marked as deprecated.

 ### Removed `retryOnTimeout` property of `QueryOptions`

 `retryOnTimeout`, the property that controlled whether a request should be tried when a response wasn't obtained